softnanolab/hpc-tutorial/README.md

 ## Outline of repo:

 - HPC introduction
-    - VPN setup
     - logging in
-    - useful commands
+    - common linux commands
+    - tips and tricks
-    - file structure
+    - file structure & transferring files
-    - editing with vscode
+    - the resource manager & running jobs on the HPC
+    - downloading software to use on the HPC
 - HPC oxDNA
-    - oxDNA setup
+    - oxDNA software setup
-    - batch scripting
-    - parallel jobs
-    - checking on jobs
+    - oxDNA file anatomy

 ## Useful resources: